Droplet rebounds off a fluid bath at low Weber numbers: Introduction

-In this manuscript, we introduce a full KM model that allows for both the droplet and the bath surface to deform upon impact.
-It follows the same weakly viscous bath model as in \citet{Galeano-RiosEtAl2021} and \citet{AlventosaEtAl2023} and imposes full contact kinematic match conditions, allowing droplet deformations by spectrally decomposing the representation of the surface of the droplet in spherical coordinates as a sum of Legendre polynomials, as in \cite{phillips2024lubrication} and \cite{AlventosaEtAl2023}.
-This new model yields detailed predictions for the evolution of the pressure field and pressed area without the need to solve the air layer dynamics.
-We also extend available experimental measurements to the submillimetric, very-low impact velocity regime near the lower rebound limit, reporting rebound metrics such as contact time, penetration depth, and coefficient of restitution.
-These data fill a still sparse region of parameter space and offer benchmarks for validating models of deformable droplet–bath impacts.
+In this manuscript, we develop a KM model from first principles that allows both the droplet and the bath surface to deform upon impact.
+Previous KM-based approaches treated the droplet as approximately rigid \citep{Galeano-RiosEtAl2019} and, while successful in predicting integral rebound quantities, such as the coefficient of restitution, contact time, and surface pressure profiles, remained limited when droplet deformation became non-negligible.
+Building on the weakly viscous bath formulation of \citet{Galeano-RiosEtAl2021} and \citet{AlventosaEtAl2023}, the present model imposes full kinematic match conditions, allowing droplet deformation through a spectral representation of the surface of the droplet in spherical coordinates using Legendre polynomials, as done by \cite{phillips2024lubrication} and \cite{AlventosaEtAl2023}.
+This new framework yields detailed predictions for the evolution of the pressure field and pressed area without explicitly resolving the intervening gas layer.
+We also extend experimental measurements to submillimetric drops impacting at velocities approaching the lower rebound limit, reporting contact time and coefficient of restitution.
+These measurements fill a previously sparse region of parameter space and provide stringent benchmarks for models of droplet–bath impacts.

 The manuscript is organized as follows.
 Section \ref{sec:Problem_formulation} states the governing equations, the simplifications and the boundary conditions.
-Section \ref{sec:discretized_model} presents a detailed description of the discretized system of equations to be solved numerically, complemented by the details of the numerical implementation in appendices \ref{section:Appendix_L} and \ref{sec:comp_implementation}.
-Section \ref{sec:results} presents the main results and comparisons with previous modelling efforts, experimental results from literature \citep{AlventosaEtAl2023}, and new experiments performed in the low-$\Wed$ regime.
+Section \ref{sec:discretised_model} presents a detailed description of the discretised system of equations to be solved numerically, complemented by the details of the numerical implementation in appendices \ref{section:Appendix_L} and \ref{sec:comp_implementation}.
+Section \ref{sec:results} presents the main results and comparisons with previous modelling efforts, including experimental results from the literature \citep{AlventosaEtAl2023}, and new experiments performed in the low-$\We$ regime.
 Finally, section \ref{sec:Discussion} discusses our main results and contextualizes them using available literature.